A Certain Magical Index season 2: Casting

 In June 2010, Atsushi Abe, Iguchi, and Satō were set to reprise their respective roles as Kamijo, Index, and Misaka.
-Shizuka Itō, Taniyama, Anri Katsu, Kimiko Koyama, and Nobuhiko Okamoto also reprise their respective roles as Kaori Kanzaki, Magnus, Motoharu Tsuchimikado, Komoe Tsukoyomi, and Accelerator.
+Shizuka Itō, Taniyama, Anri Katsu, Kimiko Koyama, and Nobuhiko Okamoto also reprise their respective roles as Kaori Kanzaki, Magnus, Motoharu Tsuchimikado, Komoe Tsukuyomi, and Accelerator.
 In September 2010, four new characters belonging to the Roman Catholic Church would be introduced in the series.
 They are Orsola Aquinas, voiced by Aya Endō, Agnese Sanctis, voiced by Rie Kugimiya, Lucia, voiced by Mariya Ise, and Angelene, voiced by Azusa Enoki.

 In July 2014, Funimation announced the English dub cast for the new characters that appeared in the series.
 These include Mallorie Rodak as Aquinas, Alex Moore as Sanctis, Lauren Landa as Lucia, Kristin Sutton as Angelene, Duncan Brannan as Saiji Tatemiya, Bryn Apprill as Awaki Musujime, Jennifer Green as Oriana Thomson, Rachel Robinson as Lidvia Lorenzetti, and Skyler McIntosh as Seiri Fukiyose.
 By the following month, Kara Edwards and Marcus Stimac joined the cast as Vento of the Front and Amata Kihara, respectively.

 Music

 Maiko Iuchi of I've Sound returned to compose the second season, after previously doing so for A Certain Magical Index (2008).
 The opening theme music that aired from episodes 1 to 16 is "No Buts!" by Mami Kawada and was released on November 3, 2010.
-The first ending theme music that aired from episodes 1 to 13 is "Magic∞world" by Maon Kurosaki and was released on November 24, 2010.
+The first ending theme music that aired from episodes 1 to 13 is "Magic∞World" by Maon Kurosaki and was released on November 24, 2010.
 The second opening theme music that aired from episodes 17 onwards is "See Visions" by Kawada and was released on February 16, 2011.
 The second ending theme music that aired from episode 14 onwards is "Memories Last" (メモリーズ・ラスト, Memorīzu・Rasuto) by Kurosaki and was released on March 2, 2011.